Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Cyclic factorial Schur polynomials

-Part (c): If $\lambda$ contains an illegal $n$-rim hook, a determinental argument shows $s_{\lambda}(x|t)=0$.
+(c) If $\lambda$ contains an illegal $n$-rim hook, a determinantal argument shows $s_{\lambda}(x|t)=0$.
 If an $n$-rim hook is removed from $\lambda$ starting in row $r$ and ending in row $s$, the resulting shape has row lengths